userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide.md

 #### R1 Torso Pose Control - Coming Soon

-R1 Torso Pose Control is a ROS Package for controlling torso movement to target floating base frame.
-It can be brought up by
+R1 Torso Pose Control is a ROS package for controlling torso movement to the target floating base frame.
+It can be launched using the following command:

 ```bash
 roslaunch mobiman r1_torso_pos_control.launch